Zoanthid Coral Care Overview:

 Water Parameters

-You do not have to worry as much about CAL, ALK, or MAG with Zoanthids as you do for corals such as Acroporas.
+You do not have to worry as much about calcium, alkalinity, or magnesium with Zoanthids as you do for corals such as Acroporas.
 It is recommended that these levels be kept at a closer consistency to natural sea water levels.
-Our levels are kept at the following:
+A standard “clean tank” should keep levels as follows:

 Zoanthids are known as one of the fastest growing corals in the world because of their adaptability and lack of skeleton structure.
 That being said, different strains will grow at different rates.
 Ultimately, the key to increasing Zoanthid growth in your tank is to make sure your tank is consistent.
 Once you find a spot in your tank where your corals are happy, do not move them.
 If you keep your parameters consistent and have adequate light and flow, your corals will start to thrive